 You should be able to resume your full daily schedule 6 to 8 weeks following partial knee replacement surgery.
 High impact activities such as running or jogging may not be advisable given the synthetic components of your new knee joint, however, activities such as skiing, tennis, and other athletic activities are often perfectly acceptable.

 Traditional surgical options for partial knee replacement surgery often include painful recovery, extended hospital stays, and lengthy physical therapy regimens.
 The Nanoknee System is a revolutionary, state-of-the-art system that allows you to have partial knee replacement surgery without the pain and downtime associated with traditional surgeries.

 Using the Nanoknee system, many patients experience shorter surgeries and are able to walk out of the surgical center, return home, and resume their normal lives.
-Our digital rehabilitation program allows patients to complete assigned exercises in the comfort of your own home using a tablet and a Fitbit activity tracker.
+Our digital rehabilitation program allows patients to complete assigned exercises in the comfort of your own home using a tablet.

 At the end of each day, you can Skype with your physician, allowing you the ability to discuss your progress, ask any questions, and modify your therapy program as necessary in the most convenient way possible.
-Our detailed reporting systems allow our orthopedic surgeons the ability to virtually track your progress and contact you to discuss it if necessary.
+Our detailed reporting systems allow our knee doctors the ability to virtually track your progress and contact you to discuss it if necessary.

 The cutting-edge Nanoknee system is a superior alternative to traditional partial knee replacement surgery to relieve your chronic knee pain.
 Our goal is to give you the ability to resume your life as quickly and painlessly as possible.
 Let us help you find the easiest path to your own personal recovery, giving you the ability to reclaim your life and mobility.